Im-Rises/video-stream-ascii/README.md

 To use the component, you need to pass the following props:

 - `videoStreaming` - The video stream from the camera.
-- `parentRef` - The reference of the parent element.
+- `parentRef` - The reference of the parent element, to fit the ascii art in it.
 - `frameRate` - The frame rate of the video output.
 - `charsPerLine` - The number of characters per line.
 - `charsPerColumn` - The number of characters per column.
 - `fontColor` - The color of the font.
 - `backgroundColor` - The color of the background.

+The `parentRef` is used to fit the ascii art in the parent element, so you need to pass the reference of the parent element like a `div`, you can check the example to see how to use it.

 > **Warning**
-> Be careful when using this package, the camera must be working before enable the video stream.
+> Be careful when using this package, the camera must be working before enabling the video stream.
+> If you want to set the ascii art with a correct aspect ratio, follow the example below, for an example of how to use
+> it.

 An example in the GitHub repository is available, showing how to use the camera stream to convert it into a real-time ASCII video